Meet our Leadership

 Assistant Camp Director

 I am a product of camp; I went through the Counselor in Training Program, became a counselor, and have been a director since 2006.
 Each year of camp is unique and every year camp serves as a way to rejuvenate myself & reflect on my previous year down the mountain.
 Camp is a place where everyone can be their true authentic self without judgement of others.
 Camp has influenced me in my professional & personal life and has made monumental differences in my outlook on living life to the fullest, believing in myself, being vulnerable & present, and preserving and appreciating the natural world.
 Camp has helped shape me into the person I am today by teaching me values, self-confidence, & how to treat and lead others.
 In addition, I have had the opportunity to meet some of the best friends anyone could ever ask for through camp.
 I am so thankful that I have been able to be a part of the magic that is camp and hope to pass the tradition on to those campers that choose to join us each year.

-In my free time I enjoy spending time with my wife and dog, traveling, mountain biking, snowboarding, hiking, backpacking, camping, and attending concerts.
+In my free time I enjoy traveling, mountain biking, snowboarding, hiking, backpacking, camping, and attending concerts.
 I look forward to many more years with Camp4Kids and providing the most memorable experiences for campers of all backgrounds

 Heather Lyall Hallman